gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python-1.md

         modified = cstree.visit(patcher)
     except:  # Exception as e:
         # Note: I know that e is undefined below; this actually lets me
-        # successfully see the stack trace from the original excception
+        # successfully see the stack trace from the original exception
         # as traceback.print_exc() was not working for me.
         print(f"Failed to patch file: {e}")
         return None